Finance and Economics Discussion Series (FEDS)

 Abstract:

-Bank accounts are critical for participation in the modern economy.
-However, these accounts frequently require maintenance fees and incur overdraft charges.
-We assess whether minimum account balances to avoid fees, account maintenance fee amounts, and non-sufficient funds charges are systematically different in LMI and majority-minority communities, and find that they are generally higher.
-For example, the minimum account balance to avoid fees in a non-interest checking account is about $50 higher in LMI Census tracts than in higher income tracts, and $75 higher in majority-minority tracts.
-Differences in bank fees between LMI, majority-minority, and other communities result from various factors, including bank lending income, bank operating costs, and bank size.
+We test whether minimum account balances to avoid fees, maintenance fee amounts, and nonsufficient funds charges are systematically different in LMI and majority-minority communities relative to other communities and find that they are generally higher.
+The minimum account balance to avoid fees on a noninterest checking account is about $45 higher on average in LMI Census tracts than in higher income tracts, and more than $70 higher on average in majority-minority tracts than in majority-white tracts.
+We investigate potential sources of these differences such as bank business models, competition among providers of financial services, and other demographic characteristics of the tracts.
+Opportunities for lending income, bank operating costs, and bank size can largely account for the higher cost of retail banking services in LMI and majority-minority communities.

 Keywords: Bank fees; deposit accounts; LMI; majority-minority